All posts

 What services do payment service providers offer?

 Processing payments is complex and involves various solutions at every step.
 Not long ago, merchants needed to acquire the tools to facilitate each step in the payment lifecycle separately.
-As you can imagine, that created a ton of complexity, and, more often than not, was wildly inefficient.
+As you can imagine, that created a ton of complexity and was, more often than not, incredibly inefficient.

-Payment processing: PSPs oversee the movement of funds from a customer's account to the merchant’s account.
+• Payment processing: PSPs oversee the movement of funds from a customer's bank account to the merchant’s account.
 Payment processors manage transaction authorization, clearing, and settlement.

-Reporting and analytics: Payment data is increasingly valuable for businesses to help them track and optimize the payment process.
+• Reporting and analytics: Payment data is increasingly valuable for businesses because it helps them track and optimize the payment process.
 Payment Service Providers typically provide transaction reports, financial analytics, and insights.

-Payouts and disbursements: Some PSPs facilitate payouts and disbursements, meaning businesses can send money to vendors, affiliates, or service providers using the same provider they use to accept payments.
+• Payouts and disbursements: Some PSPs offer payouts and disbursements, meaning businesses can send money to vendors, affiliates, or service providers using the same provider they use for accepting payments.

 How do PSPs process a payment?